 '''

-conf-qa-mode {start|stop|clear} <conf_number>
+conf-qa-mode {start|stop|clear} <conf number>

 '''

-- {start|stop|clear} start indicates that Q&A session should be started for the conference, i.e. the conference should be placed in question mode, stop indicates that Q&A session should be stopped for the conference, clear indicates that Q&A queue should be cleared for the conference (); - <conf_number> the number of the conference for which you would like to manage the Q&A session ().
+{start|stop|clear} - start indicates that Q&A session should be started for the conference, i.e. the conference should be placed in question mode, stop indicates that Q&A session should be stopped for the conference, clear indicates that Q&A queue should be cleared for the conference (\);

+<conf\number> - the number of the conference for which you would like to manage the Q&A session (\).

-To implement the same Q&A sessions management hosts can use DTMF keypad on their phones: Q&A session can be started using default 1; Q&A session can be stopped using default 1; Q&A session can be cleared using default 1; D&A session can be stopped using default 1; D&A session can be stopp conf-qa-mute (Mute/Unmute Active Q&A Session)
+To implement the same Q&A sessions management hosts can use DTMF keypad on their phones: Q&A session can be started using default \1 1; Q&A session can be stopped using default \1 3; Q&A queue can be cleared using default \1 5.

+conf-qa-mute (Mute/Unmute Active Q&A Session)

 '''

 conf-qa-mute {true|false} <conf_number>

+Arguments:

 '''

-$\{true | false\} - true indicates that the active Q&A session should be muted,$ false indicates that the active Q&A session should be unmuted (); both these options do not remove the questioner from Q&A queue, the command just temporary allows/disallows the active questioner to speak;
+{true|false} - true indicates that the active Q&A session should be muted, false indicates that the active Q&A session should be unmuted (\); both these options do not remove the questioner from Q&A queue, the command just temporary allows/disallows the active questioner to speak;

-<conf_number> - the number of the conference where Q&A session is started and where you would like to mute/unmute the active Q&A session ().
+<conf\number> - the number of the conference where Q&A session is started and where you would like to mute/unmute the active Q&A session (\).

-To implement the same Q&A sessions actions hosts can use DTMF keypad on their phones: to mute or unmute the active questioner in Q&A session default 1 4 should be used.
+To implement the same Q&A sessions actions hosts can use DTMF keypad on their phones: to mute or unmute the active questioner in Q&A session default \1 4 should be used.